 3> do not include reducedUE-Category and reducedMaxCCs in OverheatingAssistance IE;

+1> if the procedure was triggered to provide SPS assistance information and the related configuration was provided by an RRCConnectionReconfiguration message that was received embedded within an NR RRCReconfiguration message:

+2> submit the UEAssistanceInformation message via SRB1 embedded in NR RRC message ULInformationTransferIRAT as specified in TS 38.331 [82];

+1> else:

-The UE shall submit the UEAssistanceInformation message to lower layers for transmission.
+2> submit the UEAssistanceInformation message to lower layers for transmission.

 NOTE 1: It is up to UE implementation when and how to trigger SPS assistance information.